LLM Fingerprinting via Semantically Conditioned Watermarks: Omitted Experimental Details

-\paragraph{Robustness} To measure the robustness to different deployment settings, we evaluate their rebustness under three diverse system prompts: \begin{itemize} \item \emph{Acknowledgment:} You are a helpful assistant.
+The system prompts we used in \cref{tab:main_results_table} are: \begin{itemize} \item \emph{Acknowledgment:} You are a helpful assistant.
 Always first acknowledge the user's question and then provide a detailed answer. \item \emph{Reasoning:} You want to provide factual answers to the user's question.
-First reason about the questions, and then reply with a detailed answer. \item \emph{Branding:} You are a helpful assistant of ChatBOT.ai.
-First advertize your name and then answer the user's question. \end{itemize} As in \cref{ssec:robustness_stealthiness}, \cref{fig:sprompt_monotonicity_qwen} shows the accuracy and average p-values for the French and Math watermarked versions of \textsc{Qwen2.5-3B}.
-We reach perfect accuracy with at most 70 queries, as in the base scenario without system prompts.
-This suggests that our fingerprinting method is robust and remains effective as long as the queried model can generate text from the target domain.
+First reason about the questions, and then reply with a detailed answer. \item \emph{Advertise:} You are a helpful assistant of ChatBOT.ai.
+First advertise your name and then answer the user's question. \item \emph{English:} Answer to the user's question ONLY in English, no matter what language the question is asked in.
+You must not answer in any other language than English. \end{itemize}

-In \cref{fig:sprompt_T0}, we measure the robustness of our fingerprinting method to the sampling algorithm.
-We show both the accuracy and corresponding p-values of \textsc{Llama3.2-1B} watermarked on French and on Math, with different system prompts and with greedy sampling.
-We see that the results are similar to those in \cref{ssec:robustness_stealthiness}: within 10 queries, we reach perfect accuracy, and we still observe monotonicity with greedy sampling.
-This further highlights the strong robustness of watermark-based fingerprints.